Cojabi/DataComp/docs/source/examples.rst

+.. _ref_ex:

 Application examples
 ====================
-Example notebooks showcasing Datacomp workflows and results on simulated data can be found at DataComp_Examples_:
+Example notebooks showcasing simple Datacomp workflows and results on simulated data can be found at DataComp_Examples_:.
+A reference to a more thorough application example on real world data will be provided in the future.

 .. _DataComp_Examples:

 - `Cross-sectional Comparison Example`_

-In this example a cross-sectional comparison is performed, where only data at one point in time (here at baseline) is considered.
+In this example a cross-sectional comparison is performed where only data at one point in time (here at baseline) is considered.

 .. _Cross-sectional Comparison Example: https://github.com/Cojabi/DataComp_Examples/blob/master/cross-sectional_example.ipynb